solid/authorization-panel/Proposals/TrustedAppsReplacement.md

 # Trusted Apps Replacement

-This proposed replacement for trusted apps details splitting it into two kinds "Client Constraints," which allows **app users** to control what an app has access to and "Signatory Control," which allows **resource owners** to control what someone has access to based on the app and identity provider (signatory) sending the token.
+This proposed replacement for trusted apps details splitting it into two kinds:
+ - "Client Constraints," which allows **app users** to control what an app has access to
+ - "Signatory Control," which allows **resource owners** to control what someone has access to based on the app and identity provider (signatory) sending the token.

 ## Terminology
  - Client User: The individual using an client